Chelny/medical-booking-app/README.md

 ## Roadmap

 The project is currently unfinished.
+If you want to see the progression, go to `develop` branch.
 Here's a short list on what I will focus in the future.

 - ✅ Public Pages (Login, Forgot Password, Reset Password, Sign Up)
 - ⬜️ Admin Console ~ _**(in progress)**_